risc0/risc0/README.md

 You can build and view the Rust documentation locally by using `cargo doc`.
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for dependencies.
-Source code for the documentation website can be found in the [website directory](./website).
+The source code for the documentation website can be found in the [website directory](./website).

 ## Building from source